dundalek/react-blessed-contrib/README.md

 Import components and render with React.
 You can mix them with native react-blessed components.
 Most components can be used directly as shown in the example.
 Refer to following sections to see how to use layout components like Grid and Carousel.

+**Note:** When using refs, the actual blessed widget instance (which you use to call methods like `scrollTo`) is located on the `widget` property of the component ref that's passed to your ref callback.
+See the ref on the `Bar` component below for a usage example.

 ```js
 import React, { Component } from 'react';
 import blessed from 'blessed';